rspeer/python-ftfy/README.md

 the output ends up in a standard form that will be unchanged by `fix_text`.

 All the fixes are on by default, but you can pass options to turn them off.

-- If `fix_entities` is True, consider replacing HTML entities with their equivalent characters.
-However, this never applies to text with a pair of angle brackets in it already; you're probably not supposed to decode entities there, and you'd make things ambiguous if you did.
+- If `fix_entities` is True, replace HTML entities with their equivalent characters.
+If it's "auto" (the default), then consider replacing HTML entities, but don't do so in text where you have seen a pair of actual angle brackets (that's probably actually HTML and you shouldn't mess with the entities).
 - If `remove_terminal_escapes` is True, remove sequences of bytes that are instructions for Unix terminals, such as the codes that make text appear in different colors.
 - If `fix_encoding` is True, look for common mistakes that come from encoding or decoding Unicode text incorrectly, and fix them if they are reasonably fixable.
+See `fix_text_encoding` for details.
 - If `normalization` is not None, apply the specified form of Unicode normalization, which can be one of 'NFC', 'NFKC', 'NFD', and 'NFKD'.
   The default, 'NFKC', applies the following relevant transformations:

   - C: Combine characters and diacritics that are written using separate code points, such as converting "e" plus an acute accent modifier into "é", or converting "ka" (か) plus a dakuten into the